kemitchell/reviewers-edition-parse.js/README.md

    corrected form as second edition, first update, first correction.
 If they later catch and correct a typographical error, the resulting edition will be the second edition, first update, second correction.

+   Users of the original second edition, first update will know the working group advises they can use the corrected editions without further review.

 Authors can also use reviewers editions to mark drafts of a new edition, update, or correction editions to come.